-Nutritious and delicious, Corny Quinoa Salad will quickly become a summertime staple with its sweet pops of corn, earthy bell pepper, mild green onion, and zingy jalapeno lime vinaigrette.
+Nutritious and delicious, Quinoa Salad with Corn will quickly become a summertime staple with its sweet pops of corn, earthy beans and bell pepper, mild green onion, and zingy jalapeno lime vinaigrette.

 Quinoa (pronounced KEEN-wah, not Quinn-O-AH, as I say it to myself when spelling it out) has been enjoying the limelight in the healthy food world alongside other nutritious noshes like chia seeds and cauliflower.
 I’m not one to jump on health food bandwagons, especially with unfamiliar (or unpronounceable) products.
 After all, healthy food is only worth incorporating into your diet if it tastes good or you can easily make it taste good.
 Otherwise, what’s the point?